sosedoff/helm-wireguard/README.md

 - Runs a DNS server (CoreDNS) so that client peers can resolve internal hostnames.
 - Defines LoadBalancer resource so the setup could be scaled up (depends on CloudProvider).

-What id does not do:
+What it does not do:

-- Manages peer configuration for you.
+- Manage peer configuration for you.
 You have to generate and maintain peer keys on your own.
-- Handles peer-to-peer communication when multiple Pods are deployed.
+- Handle peer-to-peer communication when multiple Pods are deployed.
 This has to do with how wireguard system works.

 ## Installation